Polyconseil/easygettext/README.md

 ##### HTML token extraction

 Simply invoke the tool on the templates you want to extract a POT dictionary template from.
-The optional '--ouput' argument enables you to directly output to a file.
+The optional '--output' argument enables you to directly output to a file.

 ```
 gettext-extract --output dictionary.pot foo.html bar.pug component.vue sourcefile.js